LocalBirdsRock/cloud-bird-sightings-project/README.md

 ## Video Explainer
-A video walkthrough demonstrating the implementation and configuration of the Local Bird Sightings project is available at:
+A video walkthrough demonstrating the implementation and configuration of the Local Bird Sightings project has been submitted as part of the assessment requirements.

-Shared via email to Lecturer as this is not a secure site
+The video link is provided within the submitted project documentation and has been shared directly with the lecturer.

+The direct URL has not been published within this public repository to protect personal and assessment-related information.

 ## Project Overview